 - Preheat oven to 400.
 Line a rimmed baking sheet with foil.

-- Mix 2 tsp of the Cajun seasoning into the ground turkey and shape into 4 burgers.
-Sprinkle the remaining 1 tsp Cajun seasoning over the burgers.
+- Mix 2 teaspoon of the Cajun seasoning into the ground turkey and shape into 4 burgers.
+Sprinkle the remaining 1 teaspoon Cajun seasoning over the burgers.

 - Bake for 20-30 minutes until they reach 160 degrees when checked with a meat thermometer.

 - Put 1 slice of provolone cheese on the bottom bun.
-Top with 1 tbsp olive salad.
+Top with 1 tablespoon olive salad.
 Top with a cooked turkey burger.
-Add another slice of cheese and 1 more tbsp olive salad.
+Add another slice of cheese and 1 more tablespoon olive salad.
 Put the top of the hamburger bun on.
 Enjoy!